Motor Condition Monitoring System (e-MCM)

 e-MCM constantly takes measurements and compares them with its reference condition, in order to assess the severity and type of any developing fault.
 It is able to recognize abnormalities in a wide range of operating states and is even able to extend its self-learning process when it recognizes that it has moved beyond its original learning limits.
 This allows e-MCM to achieve very sensitive detection of faults without false alarms.

 Remote monitoring and reporting services contribute to the development of a sustainable predictive maintenance (PdM) system in the plant without additional workload undertaken by the crew.

-MCM installation requires only three-phase voltage and current connection via low cost current transformers (CT) and voltage transformers (VT) (if needed).
+e-MCM installation requires only three-phase voltage and current connection via low-cost current transformers (CT) and voltage transformers (VT) (if needed).
 It is usually located at the motor control cabinet, requiring very short cable runs and avoiding the need to install equipment in remote or hazardous areas.
-When first switched on, MCM carries out an automatic self-learning process during which the normal operating condition of the equipment is established.
+When first switched on, e-MCM carries out an automatic self-learning process during which the normal operating condition of the equipment is established.
 Advanced analysis techniques ensure that this training takes account of variables like speed and load, and that existing faults do not result in training errors.

 No downloadable content added yet.